onurkisa/eurozone-ecommerce-sql-analysis/README.md

-# Eurozone E-Commerce - SQL Analysis Layer
+# Eurozone E-Commerce - SQL Analysis

-This repository contains the SQL analysis layer that supports the [`eurozone-ecommerce-ssql-data-warehouse`](https://github.com/onurkisa/eurozone-ecommerce-sql-data-warehouse) project and powers the Eurozone E-Commerce Sales Dashboard (Overview and Category Analysis pages).
+This repository contains the SQL analysis layer that supports the [`eurozone-ecommerce-ssql-data-warehouse`](https://github.com/onurkisa/eurozone-ecommerce-sql-data-warehouse) project and powers the Eurozone E-Commerce Business Performance (Executive Overview and Category & Brand Insights pages).

 The goal of this layer is to provide a clean, monthly level dataset containing the five core KPIs used throughout the dashboard: